koilkl/ISDN3000C_Lab03_template/readme.md

 4.  **Run the Script**: Navigate into the repository directory on your RDK and execute the script:
     ```bash
     python classify.py
+    python classify_batch.py yourfoldername
+    (Do not use /yourfoldername,because it's not a valid directory name)
     ```
 5.  **Use the Output**: The script will print the AI's prediction.
 Use this output to complete the final steps of the assignment (creating the webpage and submitting your work).